patchoo/patchoo/docs/deploying_chained_incremental_patches.md

 You will notice in this smart group we've also set critera so that Macs that already have been patched to 14.4.1  (via other methods) aren't included either.
 Perhaps you have some users that have full admin access and can patch themselves.
 This is important **or Macs running 14.4.1 could have the 14.3.9 patch cached as well.**

 You will also note that's it's not necessary to scope for each version.
 Scoping for your *highest* version is sufficient.
 Only the highest version is actually linked to a trigger (see the first screenshot).
-The rest of the policies are called internally by junki.sh.
+The rest of the policies are called internally by patchoo.sh.

 Create a Policy as you did before